-- Cryptographic primitives, algorithms, modes, protocols, etc. - Generic techniques for securing the confidentiality, integrity and availability of data, such as digital signatures, MACs or encryption, plus associated techniques (such as Public Key Infrastructures) and practices (such as key management). - Techniques for securing generic IT technologies such as XML, TCP-IP, HTTP etc. - Individual aspects of secure software development, such as requirements engineering and management, language-specific secure development guidelines, security testing and test management, etc. - Functional specifications of components that might be used in cyber secure products or infrastructures, such as smart cards, trusted execution environments, hardware security modules, etc. - Cybersecurity-related business practices such as IT service management, information management, risk management, quality management, device management etc.
+- Generic techniques for securing the confidentiality, integrity and availability of data, such as digital signatures, MACs or encryption, plus associated techniques (such as Public Key Infrastructures) and practices (such as key management). - Techniques for securing specific IT technologies such as XML, TCP-IP, HTTP etc. - Individual aspects of secure software development, such as requirements engineering and management, language-specific secure development guidelines, security testing and test management, etc. - Functional specifications of components that might be used in cyber secure products or infrastructures, such as smart cards, trusted execution environments, hardware security modules, etc. - Cybersecurity-related business practices such as IT service management, information management, risk management, quality management, device management etc.

 Obviously, such standards will in fact be used by subjects complying with the standards discussed in this syllabus.
-E.g. a cyber secure product would be expected to use cryptography according to well-defined standards.
+For example, a cyber secure product would be expected to use cryptography according to well-defined standards.
 Similarly, an organisation boasting a high level of Cybersecurity will also be expected to follow best practices regarding quality management and thus be certified against ISO 9001.